Skyr-High-Labs/crop-canopy-estimation/README.md

 # follow the instructions given for authentication of earthengine
 ```

-You are ready to run everything now, so do this:
+You are ready to run everything now, so do this to run (deploy) the model API locally:

 ```bash
 FLASK_APP=app.py flask run